phact-cmf/Router/docs/en.md

 ## Usage with PSR-7/15 compatibility

-Router implements MiddlewareInterface, therefore easily integrates into any pipelines
+Router implements MiddlewareInterface, therefore it integrates into any Pipelines easily

-### Создание
+### Creating

 As simple as possible